 Water heaters are an essential component of your household’s comfort.
 Nobody wants to step into the shower only to discover that they are out of hot water!
 When it is time to replace that old worn-out unit, you’ll have to make some critical decisions.
-The most important one you’ll make comes when deciding whether to go with a traditional style one or upgrading to a newer tankless model.
+The most important one you’ll make is deciding whether to go with a traditional style or upgrade to a newer tankless model.

 Learn the differences between today’s most common models before making this all-important purchase.